tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 ... | inr (inl      i≡δ)  = k ≡ c
 ... | inr (inr (n , i>δ)) = (c aboveⁿ k) n
 ```

+We will use this property, along with the previously defined lower/upper bounds
+to construct encodings of reals in compact intervals that "go via" a specific
+interval encodings.

 ## Relationship between below/above and lower/upper